-The National Disability Insurance Scheme (NDIS) has been established to provide individualised support for eligible people with permanent and significant disability, their families and carers.
+The National Disability Insurance Scheme (NDIS) was established to provide individualised support for eligible people with permanent and significant disability, their families, and carers.

 You can get more information about the NDIS on the NDIS website.

 You can find resources about the NDIS in our Resource Hub.

 Disability Loop is also a useful site that provides accessible information about the NDIS.